CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/5 - VI NFT Smart Contract/README.md

 # Final Conclusion

 The milestone completes its acceptance criteria.
-However, while functionality exists and the project operates without error, image optimizations need to be done since the current size of the website is too large for average daily devices.
+However, while functionality exists and the project operates without errors, image optimizations need to be done since the current size of the website is too large for average daily devices.
 All other aspects of the project is sufficiently provided for this review.
 The reviewer suggests the project to PASS with Notes.

 # Recommendation